REGISTRATION IS NOW CLOSED

 - 2nd – 3rd Grade Students – Fridays, April 10th – May 29th – 10:00 am – 11:00 am

-After our spring online classes filled up, parents asked us to create more classes, so we did!
+After our Spring 2020 online classes filled up, parents asked us to create more classes, so we did!
 Then those filled up too.
 Then we created a few options for summer camp too, and those filled up!
-So then we offered more summer camp sessions and Monday classes for Fall 2020 and Winter 2021 as well!
+So then we offered more summer camp sessions and virtual classes for Fall 2020 and Winter 2021 as well!
 Thank you to all the parents and students who promoted our classes and camps, registered their students, and enjoyed creative writing with us.